Umit8098/Project_Django_Rest_Framework_Flight_App_CH-12/Readme.md

 - To create a reservation, they must register and log in to the application.
 - Users can perform CRUD (Create-Read-Update_Delete) operations on their own reservations.
 - Users can change their login passwords.
+- Separate environment settings for production and development.

 <hr>